 Experts in Prescription Drug Withdrawal

-Amitriptyline also exerts its action on Serotonin and Norepinephrine and these two neurotransmitters also affect the adrenal ‘flight-or-fight’ system, dream sleep, mood, memory and cardiovascular function.
+Amitriptyline also exerts minimal action on Serotonin but significantly on Norepinephrine and these two neurotransmitters also affect the adrenal 'flight-or-fight' system, dream sleep, mood, memory and cardiovascular function.

 How Our Amitriptyline Withdrawal Program Works:

 - Our non-profit team guides you every step of the way through your Amitriptyline taper.

 - The Point of Return program includes nutraceuticals to help minimize Amitriptyline withdrawal symptoms.

 - We eliminate possible interaction items so your Amitriptyline withdrawal is more comfortable.

 - Instead of adding in other medications in an attempt to reduce Amitriptyline withdrawal, we take an all-natural, non-drugging approach to addiction.